thoughtbot/botcasts/lessons/lesson-1.md

 anchor link.
 The [@github/hotkey][] library works by triggering a focus event on form fields, or a click event on other elements.
 In this case, hitting `Meta+k` will automatically click the link to the search page.

+### Check in

+To complete this lesson:

+- run `./bin/rails test` to verify the tests pass
+- press ⌘ k anywhere in the episodes list page to verify the search shortcut works as expected
+  note: using `Control` instead of ⌘ should work as well for non-Mac users

+When you're ready, move on to the next lesson by running `./ta/start-lesson 2`.

 [javascript_importmap_tags]: https://github.com/rails/importmap-rails#preloading-pinned-modules
 [importmap]: https://github.com/WICG/import-maps